Amitparikh1/Team-Wordle/README.md

 ## Technologies Used

-This app uses Flask for web development and flask_socketio for low latency, bi-directional communication between the client and server.
+This app uses Flask for web development and Flask-SocketIO for low latency, bi-directional communication between the server and its (potentially multiple) clients.
+Using Flask-SocketIO allowed me to easily send data from the server to relevant clients by creating custom events.
+I could then listen for these events and define the necessary client-side and server-side behavior.

 ## Running this project